BekhruzSNiyazov/Virtual-Assistant/README.md

 ```
 or
 ```
-chmod +x main.py # you only need to type this first time ./main.py
+chmod +x main.py # you only need to type this the first time ./main.py
 ```
 # Privace notice